clawrence00/capitals_quiz/README.md

 The HTML for the welcome message and a question with answers was checked using the [W3C markup validation service](https://validator.w3.org/).
 There were no issues to report.

-The css was checked using the [W3C CSS validation service](https://jigsaw.w3.org/css-validator/).
+The CSS was checked using the [W3C CSS validation service](https://jigsaw.w3.org/css-validator/).
 There were no issues to report.

 The JavaScript has been checked using [JS Lint](https://www.jslint.com/).
-Mulitple issues were found.
+Multiple issues were found.
 Missing semi-colons and, ironically, semi-colons where they weren't necessary were the majority of issues.

 All evidence of the validation can be found in the [validation](https://github.com/clawrence00/capitals_quiz/blob/main/documentation/validation) folder.